What is Transcoding & What Role Does it Play in Streaming?

 One of the most common uses for transcoding is streaming video content.
 In this context, files are converted from one format to another with the aim of maximizing the number of compatible devices on which a media file can be played.
 Converting the file to a different format, also ensures that consumers can stream files at the highest possible quality and with less buffering time.

-This article will explain how transcoding works and its importance to live streaming as well as how it enhances the experience of both streamers and viewers alike.
+This article will explain how transcoding works as one of the crucial streaming technologies and its importance to live streaming, as well as how it enhances the experience of both streamers and viewers alike.

-For content that relies heavily on video delivery, such as live streaming and video on demand services, transcoding is an integral part of the process.
-It’s especially important when using an adaptive bitrate workflow, the most common and effective way of reaching a large number of end-users without compromising on video quality.
+Transcoding plays a crucial role in ensuring smooth media delivery across various platforms and devices.
+It’s especially important when using an [adaptive bitrate] workflow, the most common and effective way of reaching a large number of end-users without compromising on video quality.

 How Does Transcoding Work?